 Check out some amazing Vinegar fertilizer recipes here

 1. Clean Clay Pots

-2. Remove weeds on walls and walkway
+2. Remove Weeds on Walls, Walkways, and Driveway

-3. Get rid of ants
+3. Get Rid of Ants

 Vinegar is very effective in getting rid of ants.
 To repel ants, mix equal amounts of water and vinegar (either white or apple cider) and spray the solution on the ant hills in your garden.

-You can keep out these unwanted visitors from the garden by soaking several old clothes in white vinegar and placing them on stakes around your garden where they usually come most.
+You can keep these unwanted visitors from the garden by soaking several old clothes in white vinegar and placing them on stakes around your garden where they usually come most.

 Resoak the clothes about every 6-7 days regularly for better results.

-5. Extend the life of cut flowers
+5. Extend the Life of Cut Flowers

 6. Kill Weeds